Grant Achatz

 Grant Achatz (/'ækɪts/ AK-its) (born April 25, 1974) is an American chef and restaurateur often recognized for his contributions to molecular gastronomy or progressive cuisine.
-Achatz has won numerous awards from prominent culinary institutions and publications, including the Food and Wine's "best new chefs" award in 1998, "Rising Star Chef of the Year Award" for 1999, "Best Chef in the United States" for 1998 and a 2003 "Who's Who Inductee" from the James Beard Foundation.
+Achatz has won numerous awards, including Food and Wine's "best new chefs" award in 1998, "Rising Star Chef of the Year Award" for 1999, "Best Chef in the United States" for 1998, a 2003 "Who's Who Inductee" from the James Beard Foundation, and a Jean Banchet Lifetime Achievement Award in 2026.
 His Chicago restaurant Alinea has won numerous accolades.

 Early life and education

-Achatz was born and raised in St. Clair, Michigan, where his parents owned restaurants, and he worked at them as a teenager.
-He subsequently enrolled at The Culinary Institute of America in Hyde Park, New York.
+Achatz was born on April 25, 1974, in St. Clair, Michigan.
+He grew up in a family of restauranteurs.
+His parents, Grant Achatz Sr. and Barbara Jean Achatz, owned and operated the Achatz Depot (later renamed the Achatz Family Restaurant).
+It was a casual diner specializing in breakfast staples and comfort food like burgers and meatloaf.
+His interest in the culinary arts began early, as he spent much of his childhood in the family kitchen, eventually working as a short-order cook flipping eggs during his teenage years.

+In 1992, Achatz moved to New York to attend The Culinary Institute of America in Hyde Park.
+While at the CIA, he focused on building a classical foundation, which he later cited as essential for his transition into the complex techniques of modernist cuisine.
+He graduated in 1994 with an Associate in Occupational Studies degree.

 Career

 Following graduation in 1994, Achatz moved to Chicago and landed a position at the renowned Charlie Trotter's.
 Later, he worked at Thomas Keller's highly acclaimed restaurant, The French Laundry, in Yountville, California.
 Achatz spent four years at The French Laundry, rising to the position of sous chef.